.

 The Importance of Laboratory Information System Software Integration

-LIS System Integration vs. Interfacing: Understanding the Difference
+Lab Information System Integration vs. Interfacing: Understanding the Difference

 Dennis Winsten emphasized the difference between integration and interfacing.
 He explained that many people use these terms interchangeably, but they should not.

-The Challenges of Lab Information System Interfacing
+The Challenges of Laboratory Information System Interfacing

-The Benefits of Lab Information System Integration
+The Benefits of Laboratory Information System Integration

 Discover More: Why Integrated LIS System and Lab RCM Software is a Catalyst for Growth